MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-using-namespaces-with-xmlports.md

 ms.author: brobledodiaz
 ---

-# Using Namespaces with XMLports
+# Using namespaces with XMLports

 The external system that provides or consumes [!INCLUDE[d365_dev_long_md](includes/d365_dev_long_md.md)] data as XML might require that the XML documents include namespaces.
 Namespaces are used to avoid element name conflicts.
 In these cases, you must add namespaces on the XMLport to make it compatible with the XML schema that is used by the external system.

 > [!NOTE]